pabloUrizar/Labos_IST/Labo3/README.md

 pablo@Macbook-Pro-M1 Labo4 % aws s3 ls s3://ist-grd-urizar-valzino-bucket-cli/Folder2/
 2023-11-01 11:31:01        337 lab.csv
 ```
 ### TASK 3: CREATE A STATIC WEB SITE

-1) Follow the instructions of the Tutorial: Configuring a static website on Amazon S3 to create a new bucket for a
+**1.Follow the instructions of the Tutorial: Configuring a static website on Amazon S3 to create a new bucket for a
-static website.
+static website.**

 Enable static website hosting:
 ![img.png](screenshots/static_website_1.png)